jeltechnologies/sheetmusic/README.md

 This project is a web service that provides the address from coordinates.

 ## Why would I need this?
-This address information is also possible to fetch from paid web services, or from web services that throttle the requests.
-So why would you need this web service?
 With this service you can use geolocation information without limits and (cloud) costs, especially when running it on a home server.
+Address information is also possible to fetch from paid web services, or from web services that throttle the requests to 1 request per second.

 ## How does it work?
 The web service comes with a simple web page, for testing puproses.
 Here you fill out coordinates